 The Parrot Place KeriKeri

-It has over 300 birds from around the world, and extensive subtropical gardens to explore.
+It features over 300 birds from around the world, as well as extensive subtropical gardens to explore.

 Walk the grounds, feed the birds and have them land on you to say hello.